JagsJulia/Jags.jl/README.md

 More features will be added as requested by users and as time permits.
 Please file an issue/comment/request.

-The next version (v0.0.5) will take a better look at the handling of all inputs to Jagsmodel and jags.
+The next version (v0.0.5) will take a better look at the handling of all inputs to Jagsmodel and jags, particularly if one or more of the data, init or monitor keyword arguments are not needed.

+The ability to resume a simulation will also be looked at for version 0.0.6.